Niacinamide is one of my favorite skincare ingredients.

 Why does it work so well on acne?

-- Helps bring down inflammation
+- It helps bring down inflammation

 7. Protects Skin from the Sun